 Northeast Georgia Medical Center’s (NGMC) team of experienced hernia surgeons are among an elite group of surgeons nationally recognized by Surgical Review Corporation (SRC) for their commitment to improving the quality of care for patients who undergo hernia surgery.

-As a part of NGMC’s robust Hernia Surgery Program, our surgeons have performed more than 5,300 minimally invasive hernia surgeries, helping your patients get back to their normal lives quicker with fewer complications.
+As a part of NGMC’s robust Hernia Surgery Program, our surgeons have performed nearly 6,000 minimally invasive hernia repairs and more than 1,500 robotic hernia repairs using the da Vinci surgical system, helping your patients get back to their normal lives quicker with fewer complications.

 With a high success rate, you can trust that your patient will receive the highest quality care possible when choosing NGMC for their hernia repair.